ashar-7/simple_doodle_classifier/README.md

                           'channels_first' corresponds to (num_samples, depth, width, height) 'channels_last' corresponds to (num_samples, width, height, depth)

+<h2> Model </h2>

 The program will try to load the model, if it doesn't exist, a new model will be created and trained.

+To train the model from scratch, just delete the .h5 model file in the model folder.

+<h2> OpenCV </h2>

 There are 2 windows, one for drawing and another for displaying the prediction made on that drawing.
-The cv2 module is responsible for the drawing and displaying of the images.
+The cv2 (OpenCV) module is responsible for the drawing and displaying of the images.

-A jupyter notebook is also provided.